 Similarly, we characterize a kernel by measuring its utilization of each subsystem in its lifetime. \begin{itemize} \item $M$: number of bytes transferred to/from the HBM. \item $O_\text{VPU}$: number of operations executed on the VPU. \item $O_\text{MXU}$: number of operations executed on the MXU. \end{itemize}

-Since the kernel can utilize all subsystems simultaneously, the total runtime of the kernel is determined by the subsystem that requires the most time to complete its work\footnote{In some cases, there may be dependencies between subsystems that may cause the dominating subsystem to stall.
-However, in practice, most kernels do not suffer significantly from such dependencies and saturate at least one of the subsystems.}.
-Therefore, we can estimate the total runtime of the kernel as:
+Since the kernel can utilize all subsystems simultaneously, its total runtime is determined by the subsystem that requires the most time to complete its work.\footnote{In some cases, there may be dependencies between subsystems that may cause the dominating subsystem to stall.
+However, in practice, most optimized kernels do not suffer significantly from such dependencies and saturate at least one of the subsystems.} Therefore, we can estimate the total runtime of the kernel as:

-The bottleneck is the subsystem corresponding to the largest argument to $\max(\dots)$ in Equation \ref{eqn:runtime}.
-For example, a kernel is considered \textit{memory-bound} if the memory subsystem cannot feed data fast enough to keep the compute subsystems busy, i.e., $\frac{M}{\beta} \ge \max(\frac{O_\text{VPU}}{\gamma}, \frac{O_\text{MXU}}{\pi})$.
+The bottleneck is the subsystem corresponding to the largest argument to $\max(\dots)$ in \eqref{eqn:runtime}.
+For example, a kernel is considered to be \textit{memory-bound} if its memory subsystem cannot feed data sufficiently fast to keep compute subsystems busy, i.e., $\frac{M}{\beta} \ge \max(\frac{O_\text{VPU}}{\gamma}, \frac{O_\text{MXU}}{\pi})$.
 To minimize overall runtime, we must address the bottleneck subsystem until it is no longer the limiting factor.

-A corollary of this model is that increasing utilization of the non-bottleneck subsystems may \textit{not} necessarily increase the kernel's runtime.
-To aid in such comparisons, we can define ``ridge points" of Equation \ref{eqn:runtime}, which are configurations where the runtime of any two subsystems are equal.
-For example, we can estimate the maximum number of VPU operations that can be performed per MXU operation to remain MXU-bound as $\frac{\gamma}{\pi}$.
+A corollary of this model is that increasing the utilization of non-bottleneck subsystems may \textit{not} necessarily increase the kernel's runtime.
+To formalize this, we define \textit{ridge points} of \eqref{eqn:runtime}, which are configurations where the runtimes of any two subsystems are equal.
+For example, we can estimate as $\frac{\gamma}{\pi}$ the maximum number of VPU operations that can be performed per MXU operation to remain MXU-bound.
 Since the MXU has much higher throughput, i.e., $\pi \gg \gamma$, it is often more convenient to use the number of VPU operations per d-dimensional dot product on the MXU, i.e., $\frac{\gamma}{\left(\frac{\pi}{2d}\right)}$.
-This reformulation helps keep the ratio as a small and interpretable integer.
+This reformulation helps keep the ratio a small and interpretable integer.
 We can similarly define quantities such as $\frac{\gamma}{\left(\frac{\beta}{4}\right)}$ to denote the number of VPU operations that can be performed per 4-bytes of data transferred to/from the HBM.
-These ridge points help us understand the balance between different subsystems and easily reason how changes in a subsystem's utilization can impact the overall performance.
+Ridge points thus provide a simple way to understand the balance between different subsystems and easily reason about how changes in a subsystem's utilization can impact overall performance \citep{10.1145/1498765.1498785}.
 For a list of values of these quantities on different accelerators, see Table \ref{tbl:hw_throughput}.